UofT-Diraby-Research-Volunteer-Software/bending-moment-analysis/README.md

 # bending-moment-analysis
-## Muffin/"Analyse this" Challenge: Description
+## Bending moment diagram analysis for trains

 This software was designed by Dhruv Warrier and Salar Khan.